13flat9/notify-us/README.md

-Azure function that notifies me (and other people) if a job posting has gone up on a certain website that doesn't have notifications for some reason.
+Azure function that notifies me (and other people) if a job posting has gone up on a certain website which doesn't have that functionality.

 I made this mostly to learn about MS Azure.